Amplitude chimera and chimera death induced by external dynamical agents: Conclusion

 \section{Conclusion}

 In summary, we present emergent behavior in a two-layer network, in which layer L1 is formed by an ensemble of identical oscillators interacting through a local coupling, and layer L2 forms another network of dynamic agents with nonlocal coupling among them.
 The two layers are put in a feedback loop so that they can mutually influence their dynamics.
-For the specific case of coupled Stuart-Landau oscillators with the limit cycle dynamics, we show how the layer L2 functioning as a dynamic environment that can be tuned to control the dynamics in L1.
+For the specific case of coupled Stuart-Landau oscillators with the limit cycle dynamics, we show how the layer L2 functioning as a dynamic environment can be tuned to control the dynamics in L1.

-We find the long-range interactions in L2, can induce stable amplitude chimera and chimera death in L1, even when L1 has only short-range or local interactions.
+Our study indicates that the long-range interactions in L2, can induce stable amplitude chimera and chimera death in L1, even when L1 has only short-range or local interactions.
 With an increase in coupling strength between the layers and range of interaction in L2, different types of steady-states such as homogeneous steady state, inhomogeneous steady-state, and two- clusters- steady-state are found to occur.
 In the chimera death regime, we find one state chimera death and two-state chimera death.
-We use two quantifiers, strength of incoherence to identify occurrence of chimera and discontinuity measure to distinguish different type of chimeras and chimera death states and use them to get phase diagrams in parameter planes.
+We compute two quantifiers, strength of incoherence to identify occurrence of chimera and discontinuity measure to distinguish different types of chimeras and chimera death states.
+We use them to identify regions of different emergent dynamics in phase diagrams on parameter planes.
 In all types of emergent behaviour, the dynamics in the layer L2 matches that of layer L1, and both layers exhibit spatially coherence and the temporarily phase-shifted dynamics.
+On repeating the study for larger $N$ values, we observe qualitatively similar results.

 We also present two other possibilities, where both layers have nonlocal interactions as well as the case where oscillators in L1 interact through nonlocal coupling and are coupled to L2 that has only local interactions.
 In the former case, we observe traveling waves and stable amplitude chimera for weak coupling strength but mostly multi-clusters steady-state (MCSS) and HSS states.
 In the latter case, the system settles to 2-cluster steady-state and multi-cluster steady states, even though the layer L1 has nonlocal interactions.